notmail/notmail_spec/spec/send_api.md

    | ack (boolean)
 ```
 message types are:
-   - single
+   - single [# default if omitted]
    - list

-#### Response Fields
+#### Response
 HTTP response:
 - Everything good: **200 OK**
    "info" may be supplied
 - Error Found: **403 Forbidden**
-   "error" must be send
+   "error" must be sent

 Only error and another extra field is mandatory in case of an error.
-The server must check for the first error it encounters in the following
+The server must check for the first error it encounters in the following list.
 ```
 | error (object)
    | wrong_request (boolean)